-The Around the World forum, organized for the fourth time this year, is an experiment that brings together scholars from around the globe to talk about digital culture without the environmental cost of traditional conferences.
+The Around the World forum, organized for the fifth time this year, is an experiment that brings together scholars from around the globe to talk about digital culture without the environmental cost of traditional conferences.
 Institutes and researchers are invited to participate either through presenting or by joining in the discussion.
 The conference is live-streamed world-wide and archived after the event.

-This year, the Kule Institute for Advanced Study (KIAS) has been recognized with a Campus Sustainability Leadership Award for Green Spaces by the UAlberta Office of Sustainability for last year's KIAS Around The World event.
+In 2016, the Kule Institute for Advanced Study (KIAS) has been recognized with a Campus Sustainability Leadership Award for Green Spaces by the UAlberta Office of Sustainability for last year's KIAS Around The World event.